-Far too many people direct sales or party plan are afraid of rejection.
+Far too many people in direct sales or party plan businesses are afraid of rejection.
 They’re afraid of hearing the word “no“.

 And I get it.
 I used to be afraid of rejection too.

-In the first 2 years in my business I did not sponsor anybody.
+In the first 2 years of my business, I did not sponsor anybody.
 At all!

 So how do you change this?

 You need to change your outlook on asking and following up.
 Because there’s nothing to lose by asking.

 Imagine you ask a friend to host a party for your or join your team.
 Imagine she says, “no,”.
 There it is, the dreaded no…